From Sega Retro

 Sega Production and Engineering Department, led by Hisashi Suzuki, developed Jet Rocket in the late 1960s.
 Before its wide American release in August 1970, Sega had previously sent out prototypes for testing, after which it was cloned by three Chicago manufacturers.
 The clones included Bally's Target Zero and Williams' Flotilla, both released in December 1970.
 This negatively affected the game's performance in America, and temporarily put a halt to Sega's export business, before recovering later.

 The game had free-roaming flight movement over an open-ended 3D landscape, for the first time in an electronic game.
-This makes it the first example of an open world game.
+This makes it the first example of an open-world sandbox game.
 Jet Rocket, along with its clones Target Zero and Flotilla, influenced the development of free-roaming flight simulator video games such as Flight Simulator (1980), which in turn influenced open-world space flight simulators such as Elite (1984), and which in turn influenced Grand Theft Auto (1997).

 Jet Rocket was also the first action-adventure game, combining action gameplay with open-world adventure exploration.